 \subsubsection{Electron densities}

-The detection of the \OIIlines and \SIIlines doublets in the integrated spectra of GS\_4891 (see Figure~\ref{fig:integrated_spectra}) offers the possibility to compute the electron density of the ionized gas \citep{osterbrockAstrophysicsGaseousNebulae2006}.
+The detection of the \OIIlines and \SIIlines doublets in the integrated spectra of GS\_4891 (see Figure~\ref{fig:integrated_spectra}) offers the possibility of computing the electron density of the ionised gas \citep{osterbrockAstrophysicsGaseousNebulae2006}.
 Although each individual set of emission lines can be used for this computation, the detection of both of them can be leveraged to provide a better constraint on the electron density.
-Assuming a typical electron temperature for HII regions, T$_{\rm e}$~=~$10^4$~K, and following the expressions derived by \citet{sandersMOSDEFSurveyElectron2016}, the \OIIlines and \SIIlines in the integrated spectra of GS\_4891 are simultaneously modelled forcing them to have the same kinematics and to agree on the value of the electron density.
-In this fit, we also constrain the line ratios within the same theoretical limits from \citet{sandersMOSDEFSurveyElectron2016} stated in Section~\ref{subsec:analysis}.
+Assuming a typical electron temperature for HII regions, T$_{\rm e}$~=~$10^4$~K, and following the expressions derived by \citet{sandersMOSDEFSurveyElectron2016}, the \OIIlines and \SIIlines in the integrated spectra of GS\_4891 were simultaneously modelled, forcing them to have the same kinematics and to agree on the value of the electron density.
+In this fit, we also constrained the line ratios within the same theoretical limits from \citet{sandersMOSDEFSurveyElectron2016} stated in Section~\ref{subsec:analysis}.
 This modelling, shown in Figure~\ref{fig:electron_density}, yields an electron density, $n_{\rm e}$ = $776\pm307$~cm$^{-3}$, whereas the independent modelling of \OIIlines and \SIIlines gives electron densities of $533\pm357$~cm$^{-3}$ and $357\pm309$~cm$^{-3}$, respectively.
 The three estimates are consistent within the (large) uncertainties and provide a range of electron densities compatible with our data.